tudstlennkozh/maylibre/README.md

 ## Usage

-modify the variables at the begining of the script to suit your EWS account  :
+modify the variables at the end of the script to suit your EWS account  :

 ```python
 # Connection details